damienbod/angular-auth-oidc-client/README.md

 export class AppModule {}
 ```

+When using `silentRenew` together with `useRefreshToken`, requesting the
+`offline_access` scope is common and remains the default recommendation.
+Some providers support refresh token renewal in the browser without
+`offline_access`.
+In those cases, you can suppress the configuration warning
+with `disableRefreshTokenOfflineAccessScopeWarning: true`.

 And call the method `checkAuth()` from your `app.component.ts`.
 The method `checkAuth()` is needed to process the redirect from your Security Token Service and set the correct states.
 This method must be used to ensure the correct functioning of the library.

 ```ts